psb/bucklescript.github.io/docs/extended-compiler-options.md

 bsc -bs-main Main
 ```

-`bsc` will build module `Main` and all its dependencies.
-When it finishes, it'll run `node main.js`.
+The above tells `bsc` to build the module `Main` and all of its dependencies.
+When it finishes, it will run `node main.js`.

 ```sh
 bsc -c -bs-main Main
 ```

-Same as above, but will not run `node`.
+Same as above, but it will not run `node`.

 ## -bs-files

-So that you can do

 ```sh
 bsc -c -bs-files *.ml *.mli
 ```

-the compiler will sort the order of input files before starting compilation.
+The above option is available so that you can send a batch of files to the compiler.
+The compiler will sort the order of the input files before starting compilation.

 BuckleScript supports two compilation modes: script mode and package mode.
 In package mode, you have to provide `package.json` on top and set the options `-bs-package-name`, `-bs-package-output`.
 In script mode, such flags are not needed.

 ## -bs-package-name

-The name of your project.
-It's recommended to use the same `name` than the one in `package.json`.
+Use this option followed by the name of your project.
+It is recommended to use the same `name` as the one in `package.json`.

 ## -bs-packge-output

-Configure the output module system.
+This option allows you to configure the output path for a specific module system.
 The format is `module_system:output/path/relative/to/package.json`.

-Currently supported systesms are: `commonjs`, `amdjs` and `es6`.
+Currently supported module systems are: CommonJS, AMD and ES6.

-For example, when you want to use the `es6` module system:
+For example, when you want to use the ES6 module system, use the `es6` flag:

 ```sh
 bsc -bs-package-name your_package -bs-package-output es6:lib/es6 -c xx.ml
 ```

-**Note**: you can supply multiple `-bs-package-output` at once.
+**Note**: you can supply multiple `-bs-package-output` flags at once.
 For example:

 ```sh
 bsc -bs-package-name name -bs-package-output commonjs:lib/js  -bs-package-output amdjs:lib/amdjs -c x.ml
 ```

-It'll generate `x.js` in `lib/js` as a commonjs module, `lib/amdjs` as an amdjs module at the same time.
+The above will generate `x.js` in `lib/js` as a CommonJS module and `lib/amdjs` as an AMD module at the same time.

-You would then need a bundler for the different module systems: webpack supports `commonjs` and `amdjs`, rollup supports es6, while google closure compiler supports all.
+You would then need a bundler for the different module systems: webpack supports CommonJS and AMD, rollup supports ES6, while google closure compiler supports all three.

 ## -bs-no-warn-ffi-type